Economics of Children's Health and Development

 Long-Term and Intergenerational Effects

-Presenter: Jessica Van Parys, City University of New York
+Presenter: Jessica Van Parys, Hunter College

 Discussant: Gabriella Conti, University College London